marinuspaul/untitled-video-player/README.md

-# Untitled Video Player
+# Video Kiosk

 This is a very simple web-based videoplayer.
 It provides a netflix-like interface where users can select between different films based on their covers and watch them in a fullscreen player.

-As it was designed for a exhibition, it is as simple as possible without any distracting elements that are not needed in this context.
+As it was designed for a exhibition, it is as simple as possible.
+Just click on a movie poster, watch it, go back again, and pick another one.
+Don’t forget the popcorn!

 ![Video Player Example](./untitled-video-player-screenshot.jpg)